A. FEMKE HIEMSTRA, PERSONAL & EDUCATION, TRAINEESHIP

 The regular service only provides track & trace options for Dutch shipments, not for shipments in Europe or outside Europe.

 If you live outside The Netherlands and you wish to have your shipment send to you by the registered service or if you’d like to add other extra’s such as express delivery, contact me for pricing details before placing an order.
-Please note; with added track & trace and/or insurance a shipment may be found easier when lost because of the extra encoding but full track & trace by Post.nl is not possible.
+Please note; with added track & trace and/or insurance a shipment may be found easier when lost because of the extra encoding but full track & trace by Post.nl outside The Netherlands is not possible.
 Full track & trace can only be guaranteed when using a courier, but know that such a service is high-priced.
 See also D.2 and D.4.

 D.4 I haven’t received my print yet.
 What to do?